 A sample sequence of control words and status bits is shown in Table 2.
 Each row in the table shows the bit values in the interface register at a given point in time.
 This is just one of a number of different possible sequences.
 The full sequence, from start to finish, passes through the four steps of configuration: Memory Clear, Initialization, Configuration and Start-up.
-The processor initiates memory clearing by issuing a control word with PROGRAM set Low.
-If INIT is not already Low, it will go Low at this time.
+The processor initiates memory clearing by issuing a control word with $\overline{PROGRAM}$ set Low.
+If \overline{INIT} is not already Low, it will go Low at this time.
 During this step, CCLK can be High or Low, so long as there's no rising transition.
 Dummy bytes occupy the bit positions for D0 through D7.
-The processor monitors In-Reg until it detects INIT at a High level.
-At this point, the processor needs to wait a period from 55 μ s to 275 μ s, during which initialization takes place.
+The processor monitors In-Reg until it detects \overline{INIT} at a High level.
+At this point, the processor needs to wait 5 μ s, during which initialization takes place.
 With the beginning of the configuration step, the processor begins to write control words containing "real" data bytes while, at the same time, continues to monitor In-Reg.

-Finally, the Start-up step readies the SpartanXL device for user operation over a series of four CCLK cycles according to the customary default settings in Bitgen (see "Start-Up" on page 2): In C1, DONE goes High.
+Finally, the Start-up step readies the Spartan-XL device for user operation over a series of four CCLK cycles according to the customary default settings in Bitgen (see Start-Up, page 4): In C1, DONE goes High.
 In C2, the I/Os become active.
 In C3, the GSR net is released.
 In C4, user operation begins.
-It is important that a rising transition on CCLK be provided for C1, C2, C3 and C4.
-The data clocked during those cycles, B{n-3} through B_n , are dummy bytes.
+It is important that a rising transition on CCLK be provided for C1, C2, C3, and C4.
+The data clocked during the start-up cycles are dummy bytes.